WHY BECOME A MEMBER OF ACCIDENTAL TOURIST?

 - Understand!
 The most important part of our work is you.
-You are the Rhyme and Reason of our Club, and we’ll d our best to show you we mean it.
-We are a small family company, and we will bend over backwards to make it all memorable for you.
-But an occasional (seldom!) emergency may cause an excursion to cancel.
+You are the Rhyme and Reason of the Accidental Tourist, and we’ll d our best to show you we mean it.
+We are a small family-owned business, and we will bend over backwards to make it all memorable for you.
+But an occasional (seldom!) emergency may cause an activity to cancel.
 If you supply us with a phone contact we’ll be sure to inform you in due time!

 - Be open!
 Open your eyes, nose, mouth, ears, heart.
 All the extra pleasure you can soak in is free, and all yours to take home.

 - Belong!
+Yes, you can take pictures.
+Yes, you can take your shoes off, lay on the couch, swing on the swing, ask crazy questions, ask for more wine, take a nap on our Accidental Tourist bed.
 Make yourself at home in our home.
-Yes, you can take pictures.
-Yes, you can take your shoes off, lay on the couch, swing on the swing, ask crazy questions, take a nap on our Accidental Tourist bed.
 You are one of us.

 Majla, I hope this note finds you well.
 As I look through old photos & reflect on this year, I realize that our day with you may have been our best.
 It was beyond doubt the most meaningful to our daughter, Helen, about to leave for university.
 In a summer of tumult, she was so calm in your kitchen.
 So present, so taken by the kindness.
 She loved working with her hands.
 I think something shifted in her brain, or maybe her heart.
 When we left, she said to me on the walk home, “Steve is the happiest person I’ve ever met – She realized – he had designed his life.
 Lived as he wanted to live: fully, with richness, beauty, and kindness.”
 She saw a carpet of options unrolling before her.
 Her life would no longer be a box.

 Finally, thank you for all you do to make this world a more beautiful place.
 If you ever feel it goes unnoticed, it does not.
 Your fingerprints are all over my child.